Balls Head & Berry Island

 How different it looks today!
 The platform, once covered in a large stockpile of coal, is now home to one of Sydney’s largest publicly accessible green roof spaces.
 The platform and adjacent buildings serve as a model of sustainability where visitors can learn not only about growing plants but also how to incorporate sustainable design into their own projects through energy and water-saving technology, stormwater harvesting, solar technology and recycling.

 Also on the site is a community garden and bushland nursery as well as public meeting rooms, art studio spaces and toilets.
-There is also a cafe although the last time I visited (autumn 2023), the cafe was closed and up for lease.
-Hopefully it will reopen soon.
+There’s a cafe here too, From Sylvia, which specialises in all things gluten-free.
+A great place to stop for breakfast, lunch or a coffee before continuing in to Berry Island.

 Exit the coal loader and head up past HMAS Waterhen.